Home / Information / What to Do Straight After a Non-Fault Crash to Protect Your Claim

 7) Repairs, excess and no-claims discount (NCD): the basics people miss

-Even in a “non-fault” crash, the early stage can feel confusing.
+Even in a “non-fault” crash, the early stage can feel confusing because liability, repairs, excess payments and no-claims discount questions may not all be settled at once.

 • Your insurer may still want the incident reported (policy terms vary).